James Bradley House

 The James Bradley House is a historic house on a Southern plantation in Dixon Springs, Tennessee, United States.

 Location

-The house is located on Lovers Lane in Dixon Springs, a small town in Smith County, Tennessee.
+The house is located on Lovers Lane near Dixon Springs, a small town in Smith County, Tennessee.

 History

 The 367-acree plantation belonged to William Sanders, a planter.
 In the 1790s, James Bradley, a veteran of the American Revolutionary War, moved from Caswell County, North Carolina to Smith County, Tennessee, and purchased the plantation from Sanders.
 Bradley owned 55 African slaves.

 By 1805, Bradley commissioned the construction of this two-story house in the Federal architectural style.
 It was built with red bricks, with the green gable roof made with limestone.
 The roof has a chimney on each side.

 Architectural significance

 It has been listed on the National Register of Historic Places since September 18, 1978.